akanadocs/docs-test/ag/security_config/AddIdentitySystem/directory_server.md

   * **Description Attribute** - The attribute of the group entry in the identity system that will be mapped to "Description" in Policy Manager.
 The default is "description."
   * **Member Attribute** - The attribute of the group entry in the identity system that will be mapped to the user relationship in Policy Manager.
 The default is "memberOf."
 13. Click **Next**.
-The *Username - DN Mapping* Screen is displayed.
+The *Username - DN Mapping* screen displays.
 14. Use the **radio buttons** to select and/or configure the **Username - DN Mapping** for the Active Directory Identity System.
 **Note**:  *To ensure that the identity system can effectively coexist with Policy Manager, accurate Username and DN mapping must be configured.
 This ensures that login data is properly authenticated.*
   * **Map with Search** - Authenticates the User ID and Password.
   * **Map with Prefix/Suffix** - (optional) Strings that will be prepended and appended (respectively) to the User Name when logging into Active Directory for the purpose of authentication.
 15. Click **Next**.
-The *Custom Queries* Screen is displayed.
+The *Custom Queries* screen displays.
 16. Update the custom queries as needed to optimize your environment.
 **Notes**:
   * *This screen includes a default set of custom queries that are used to interact with the identity system.
 The following custom queries are supported:*